 The perfect example of this type of approach is Netflix, which decided to migrate to the cloud when it experienced utmost database corruption for three days in the year 2008.
-Netflix chose to re-engineer all of its tech stacks and fundamentally change how they operate, with AWS as its cloud provider.
+Netflix chose to re-engineer all of their tech stacks and fundamentally change how they operate, with AWS as their cloud provider.
 Horizontal scalability, high reliability, and distributed systems in the cloud were significant to their success.
-The complete refactoring, took them years but it proved to be an impeccable approach for them.
+The complete refactoring, it took them years but it proved to be an impeccable approach for them.
 Today, it has eight times as many members as in 2008 and is a global OTT platform in 130 countries.

 Well known as the "drop and shop" strategy, it generally means moving to a SaaS application with the same abilities.
 Effectively, it necessitates a licensing change in some of the cases––you drop the present on-premise license and start a new license agreement with a cloud provider for the solution.
 The newer, upgraded cloud version gives you a better value with higher efficiency, savings on app storage, and maintenance costs.

-One such real-world example is Airbnb which switched to Amazon RDS and dropped MySQL during their migration to AWS (Amazon web services).
+One such real-world example is Airbnb who switched to Amazon RDS and dropped MySQL during their migration to AWS (Amazon web services).
 Complex procedures such as replication and scaling were quite challenging to perform with MySQL.
 Amazon RDS handled and simplified much of the time-taking administrative tasks related to databases on their part.
 As a result, the engineers were able to spend more time developing and the complete database was migrated to Amazon RDS in just 15 minutes of downtime.

 In the 'retire' strategy, you retire apps that are no longer required or productive for your IT departments.
 If an app is considered not worth migrating to the cloud, it can either be downsized or eliminated.
 It allows you to investigate all your applications in terms of their uses, dependencies, and cost to the company.